-DEFEDENCE NO · N/A
+REFERENCE NO.: N/A

-GIGI" L. BRYDEN as the attorney in fact for the undersigned principal.
-In the event JUDITH "GIGI" L. BRYDEN is unable or unwilling to act as attorney in fact, GARY LEE BRYDEN is designated as alternate attorney in fact.
-In the event GARY LEE BRYDEN is unable to so act as attorney in fact then DONALD CHRISTOPHER BRYDEN is designated as alternate attorney in fact.
+DEBORAH ASHFORD BUCHANAN, ("principal"), hereby designates LAURIE LUENELLA as the attorney in fact for the undersigned principal.
+In the event LAURIE LUENELLA is unable or unwilling to act as attorney in fact, MICHAEL JORDAN LUENELLA and/or ANDREW B. LUENELLA is designated as alternate attorney in fact(s).
 The inability of the attorney in fact to act shall be evidenced by a signed writing by the declining attorney in fact or an affidavit of explanation by the alternate attorney in fact.